-Average Injury Level: If injury is present, estimate the average level from 0-10 followed by the range (lowest to highest level) of injury observed on different trees of the same species.
+Average Symptom Level: If symptoms are present, estimate the average level from 0-10 followed by the range (lowest to highest level) of symptoms observed on different trees of the same species.
 Place the range in parentheses behind the average.
-For example, if the estimates of average injury level for white oak is "4" with some trees at "0" and some at level "6", the entry would look like 4(0-6).
+For example, if the estimates of average symptom level for white oak is "4" with some trees at "0" and some at level "6", the entry would look like 4 (0-6).
+I

-If all white oak look pretty much the same, the entry would look like 4(4-4).
+If all white oak look pretty much the same, the entry would look like $\underline{4 (4-4)}$.
 This measure is relatively subjective.
 Do the best you can.
 Consult reference materials for guidance.
-If there are no Indicative Symptoms present, simply rate the injury level as "0" for the species.
-Use the following "injury" scale:
+If there are no Indicative Symptoms present, simply rate the symptom level as "0" for the species.
+Use the following scale:

-- 0 = none observed
+0 = none observed

-- 1, 2 = slight
+1, 2 = slight

-- 3, 4 = light
+3, 4 = light

-- 5, 6 = moderate
+5, 6 = moderate

-- 7, 8 = severe
+7, 8 = severe